 NEET 2021 On August 1; To Be Held In 11 Languages, In Offline Mode

-NEET exam date: The medical entrance exam will be held on August 1 and registration will begin soon at ntaneet.nic.in.
+NEET 2021 date news: The medical entrance exam will be held on August 1 and registration will begin soon at ntaneet.nic.in.

-NEET 2021, the all-India Medical entrance exam will be held on August 1, the National Testing Agency said today.
-The exam will be held as a pen and paper based test.
-The exam this year will be held in 11 languages, including Hindi and English, NTA, who administers the exam, said in a notification.
+NEET 2021, the Medical entrance exam for admission to MBBS programmes will be held on August 1, the National Testing Agency said today.
+The exam will be held as a pen and paper based test and in 11 languages, including Hindi and English, NTA, who administers the exam, said in a recent notification.
 NEET 2021 information bulletin which will mention details of the test will be published when registration starts.
 NTA is expected to open NEET 2021 application window soon at ntaneet.nic.in.

 “The Information Bulletin containing detailed information regarding the Test, syllabus, eligibility criteria for age, reservation, categorisation of seats, examination fee, cities of examination, State Code, etc. will be available shortly on the website https://ntaneet.nic.in, when the submission of the Application Form for NEET (UG) 2021 starts,” the agency said in its notification.